-Anti-aging is such a hot topic these days.
+The top of how to slow down the appearance of aging is so prevalent these days.
 Everyone and their mother (literally) are calling out tips and tricks to take years off our faces.
 Most times, it's innocent enough.
 A product recommendation here, an eye makeup trick there.
-But even if your goal isn't to look younger than you actually are—whether that's because you're a 20-something with baby skin or because you're a badass 50-something who wears fine lines like badges of honor (mad respect!)—you probably still don't want to age yourself unnecessarily with rookie makeup mistakes that chip away at your most radiant reflection.
+Even if your goal isn't to look younger than you actually are—whether that's because you're a 20-something or a badass 50-something—you probably still don't want to age yourself unnecessarily with rookie makeup mistakes that chip away at your most radiant reflection.
 Fair?

 We learned from celebrity makeup artist Shannon Pezzetta and Kevyn Aucoin Beauty’s global director of artistry and education, Nick Lujan, that creating a more youthful look with makeup is actually really simple.
 Not surprisingly, heavy-handedly covering every single imperfection is the last thing we should do if looking younger (or at least not older) is our goal.